 - Holding their AGMs and GMs in ways that restrict in-person participation

 - Holding their AGMs and GMs with online participation

 - Delaying their AGMs and GMs

-The legislation will initially provide this period of legal certainty and comfort up to the end of September 2020, after which it can be extended if needs be.
-The legislation will also apply retrospectively from 26 March, so any AGMs and GMs that societies have held from that date onwards are covered.
+The legislation will initially provide this period of legal certainty and comfort up to the end of September 2020.
+Government has now confirmed that legislation has been extended to the end of December 2020, for societies in Great Britain and Northern Ireland, and may be reviewed again.
+The legislation will also apply retrospectively from 26 March, so any AGMs and GMs societies held from that date onwards are covered.

 "Originally, this legislation was only planned to help companies, which caused a major headache for some of our members - particularly large retail societies.
 We took these concerns to government and are delighted that we were listened to and these measures have now been extended to cover societies as well."
 James Wright, Policy Officer, Co-operatives UK

 The Department for Business, Energy and Industrial Strategy and the Financial Reporting Council have updated their information sheet to reflect the fact that societies are now going to be included.
 We advise society secretaries to read this document carefully.

 Government has introduced new insolvency legislation to give businesses in distress more opportunities to turn things around.
 Following our successful lobbying these reforms now apply to co-operative and community benefit societies as well as companies.
 Read a summary of the changes and get our guidance for societies facing financial strife.

 We lobby government on the issue that matter to co-ops.
 To get information on our campaigns straight into your inbox sign up for updates here.

 We have also been trying to get government to legislate to temporarily extend the statutory deadline for societies to file their accounts with the Financial Conduct Authority.
 Unfortunately we have not been successful in this.
 Government takes the view that the statement provided the FCA offering leeway to societies who breach the statutory filing deadline is sufficient.